zhangshengjie/ionic-docs/docs/core-concepts/fundamentals.md

 ---
-previousText: ''
-previousUrl: ''
-nextText: 'Cross Platform'
-nextUrl: '/docs/core-concepts/cross-platform'
+title: Core Concepts
+sidebar_label: Fundamentals
 ---

-# Core Concepts

 For those completely new to Ionic app development, it can be helpful to get a high-level understanding of the core philosophy, concepts, and tools behind the project.
 Before diving into complex topics, we'll cover the basics of what Ionic Framework is, and how it works.